ashkanvg/Hate-Speech-Recognizer/README.md

     .
-    ├── Documentation                  # Project Draft and Images ├── Centralized                    # All of the Centralized Methods Implementation │   ├── with_upsampled             # with data-augmentation
+    ├── Documentation                  # Project Draft and Images ├── datasets                       # we only put davidson datasets and for more datasets follow the documentation (readme.md)
+    ├── Centralized                    # All of the Centralized Methods Implementation │   ├── with_upsampled             # with data-augmentation
     │   │   ├── Davidson               # Centralized implementations on Davidson Dataset